 100 Greatest Movies 2022

-Quentin Tarantino's terrific twist on the heist-gone-wrong thriller ricochets the zing and fizz of its dialogue around a gloriously intense single setting (for the most part) and centres the majority of its action around one long and incredibly bloody death scene.
+Making his uber cool and supremely confident directorial debut, Quentin Tarantino hit audiences with a terrific twist on the heist-gone-wrong thriller.
+For the most part a single location chamber piece, Reservoir Dogs delights in ricocheting the zing and fizz of its dialogue around its gloriously —and indeed gore-iously) — intense setting, with the majority of the movie's action centring around one long and incredibly bloody death scene.
+Packing killer lines, killer needledrops, and killer, er, killers too, not only is this a rollicking ride in its own right, but it also set the blueprint for everything we've come to expect from a Tarantino joint.
 Oh, and by the way: Nice Guy Eddie was shot by Mr. White.
 Who fired twice.
 Case closed.

 99) Groundhog Day

-Bill Murray at the height of his loveable (eventually) schmuck powers.
-Andie McDowell bringing the brains and the heart.
-And Harold Ramis (directing and co-writing with Danny Rubin) managing to find gold in the story of a man trapped in a time loop.
-It might not have been the first to tap this particular trope, but it's head and shoulders above the rest.
-Murray's snarktastic delivery makes the early going easy to laugh at, but as the movie finds deeper things to say about existence and morals, it never feels like a polemic.
+Bill Murray is at the height of his (eventually) lovable schmuck powers as narcissistic weatherman Phil Connors.
+Andie McDowell brings the brains and the heart as distant-but-ever-closer-coming producer Rita Hanson.
+And Harold Ramis, directing and co-writing with Danny Rubin, manages to spin gold from the well-worn thread of a man stuck in time.
+Whilst this time-loop dramedy might not have been the first film to drink from this particular trope's well, it is inarguably head and shoulders above the rest.
+Murray's customarily snarky delivery gets the easy laughs flowing early doors, but it's the way the movie finds deeper things to say about existence and morals as it goes on, all whilst never feeling overly preachy or worthy, that keeps us coming back to it again, and again, and again.

 98) Paddington 2